Disease/Disorder

 Thoracolumbosacral orthosis (TLSO) is the most commonly used and well tolerated rigid brace.
 The Rigo Chêneau orthosis (RCO) (Figures 1, 2) was developed with the intent to combine biomechanical forces in three dimensions, including curve de-rotation.
 RCOs are different from traditional TLSOs in their use of an open pelvis design with anterior openings.
 Instead of focusing on one-dimensional correction like TLSO, RCO particularly influence on curve de-rotation and treats scoliosis in all three dimensions.12 A study found that the apical vertebral rotation was significantly reduced by the RCO when compared with the TLSO.5

 Other bracing options include night-wearing braces (Charleston and the Providence) and nonrigid braces (Spine Cor).
-A more constricting brace such as Milwaukee with under chin extension is less well tolerated and subsequently no longer plays a role in modern AIS bracing techniques.5, 9,13, 14 A cast is considered a standard first approach in infantile scoliosis, followed by rigid brace.2
+A more constricting brace such as Milwaukee with under chin extension is less well tolerated and subsequently no longer plays a role in modern AIS bracing techniques.5,9,13 A cast is considered a standard first approach in infantile scoliosis, followed by rigid brace.2

 PSSEs

-Although some randomized trials suggest that PSSEs may reduce the Cobb angle and improve health-related quality of life, 14 systematic reviews have concluded that the beneficial evidence is insufficient.7, 16, 17
+Although some randomized trials suggest that PSSEs may reduce the Cobb angle and improve health-related quality of life, systematic reviews have concluded that the beneficial evidence is insufficient.7,15,16

-Surgical treatment is reserved for patients who fail conservative measures, progress to a Cobb angle >45 degrees in those with skeletal immaturity, and skeletally mature patients with a Cobb angle >50 degrees.
-1, 10 Surgery to correct scoliosis involves spinal fusion.
-Posterior spinal fusion (PSF) with instrumentation is the most common surgical procedure for AIS.
-18 A new growth modulation technique (e.g., vertebral body stapling or tethering) utilizes patient’s growth to achieve progressive curve correction by slowing growth on the convex side of the curve.
-It is a promising surgical treatment of AIS which maintains spinal motion.5, 7
+Surgical treatment is reserved for patients who fail conservative measures including bracing, progress to a Cobb angle >40 degrees in those with skeletal immaturity, and skeletally mature patients with a Cobb angle >50 degrees.1,10,17 Surgery to correct scoliosis involves spinal fusion.
+Posterior spinal fusion (PSF) with instrumentation is the most common surgical procedure for AIS.17 A new growth modulation technique (e.g., vertebral body stapling or tethering) utilizes patient’s growth to achieve progressive curve correction by slowing growth on the convex side of the curve.
+It is a promising surgical treatment of AIS which maintains spinal motion, but has higher rates of revision surgery comparing with PSF.5,17

 Coordination of care